scienceapps/karaoke-song-explorer/README.md

 # Karaoke Song Explorer
 Ever stared at your mountain of karaoke game discs thinking, “Where on earth is that one song?”
-Fear not — Karaoke Song Explorer is here to rescue your vocal dreams!
+Fear not !
+Karaoke Song Explorer is here to rescue your vocal dreams!

-This web app lets you search through 287 karaoke games across PlayStation, Xbox, Wii, Wii U, and Switch — because your living room deserves a concert, not a scavenger hunt.
+This web app lets you search through 287 karaoke games across PlayStation, Xbox, Wii, Wii U, and Switch, because your living room deserves a concert, not a scavenger hunt.

 ![Game discs](https://github.com/scienceapps/karaoke-song-explorer/blob/main/games.jpg?raw=true)